Arthur Owens

-Arthur Graham Owens, later known as Arthur Graham White (14 April 1899 – 24 December 1976), was a Welsh double agent for the Allies during the Second World War.
+Arthur Graham Owens, later known as Arthur Graham White (14 April 1899 – 24 December 1957), was a Welsh double agent for the Allies during the Second World War.
 He was working for MI5 while appearing to the Abwehr (the German intelligence agency) to be one of their agents.
 Owens was known to MI5 by the codename SNOW, which was chosen as a play on his last name.

 Recruitment by the British and the Germans

 Owens ran a company that made batteries for ships.
 As such, he was a civilian contractor for the Royal Navy and also had regular contact with the Kriegsmarine in Kiel.
 His first experience of espionage occurred in 1936 when he had been briefly employed by the Secret Intelligence Service to provide information on what he had seen in the German shipyards.

 In 1938, Nikolaus Ritter, an Abwehr agent in Britain under the name "Dr Rantzau", made contact with him.
-As a Welsh nationalist, Owens had little loyalty to the United Kingdom.
 His work also provided a cover for any foreign trips he might have to make.
 He visited Germany that year and was recruited by the Abwehr.
-While Owens appreciated the payments for his espionage, his real interest was sexual, as the Abwehr provided attractive women for him.
 His Abwehr reference was A3504 and was given the codename JOHNNY, later to become Colonel Johnny.